Arbor Day: Republic of Congo

 National Tree Planting Day is on November 6.

 Costa Rica

 "Día del Árbol" is on June 15.

+Colombia

+"Día de los Árboles" (Day of Trees) is on April 29.

 Cuba

-"Dia del Árbol" (Day of the Tree) was first observed on October 10, 1904 and is today observed in October of each year.
+"Dia del Árbol" (Day of the Tree) was first observed on October 10, 1904, and today is officially observed on June 21 of each year.

 Czech Republic

 Arbor Day in the Czech Republic is celebrated on October 20.

 Egypt

 Arbor Day is on January 15.

 Germany

 Arbor Day ("Tag des Baumes") is on April 25.
 Its first celebration was in 1952.

 India

-Van Mahotsav is an annual pan-Indian tree planting festival, occupying a week in the month of July.
-During this event millions of trees are planted.
+Van Mahotsav is an annual pan-Indian tree-planting festival, during a week in July.
+During this event, millions of trees are planted.
 It was initiated in 1950 by K. M. Munshi, the then Union Minister for Agriculture and Food, to create an enthusiasm in the mind of the populace for the conservation of forests and planting of trees.

 The name Van Mahotsava (the festival of trees) originated in July 1947 after a successful tree-planting drive was undertaken in Delhi, in which national leaders like Jawaharlal Nehru, Dr Rajendra Prasad and Abul Kalam Azad participated.
 Paryawaran Sachetak Samiti, a leading environmental organization conducts mass events and activities on this special day celebration each year.
 The week was simultaneously celebrated in a number of states in the country.